arighi/virtme-ng/README.md

    available you can specify a different amount of memory using `--memory MB`, (this option is passed directly to qemu via `-m`, default is 1G).

- - If you're testing a kernel for an architecture different than the host, keep in mind that you need to use also `--root DIR` to use a specific chroot with the binaries compatible with the architecture that you're testing.
+ - If you're testing a kernel for an architecture different from the host, keep in mind that you need to use also `--root DIR` to use a specific chroot with the binaries compatible with the architecture that you're testing.